 Not only do the beetles feed on the plants, but they also lay their eggs on the stems, and the grubs from those eggs burrow in the stems and roots.
 Furthermore, it is known that the adults are largely responsible for the spread of wilt disease, a serious disease which destroys vines of cucumber, squash, cantaloup, and their allies.
-The ravages of those little beetles, which often appear in swams, and the annoyance resultant upon their depredations in the garden, have led to the adoption of many remedies.
+The ravages of those little beetles, which often appear in swarms, and the annoyance resultant upon their depredations in the garden, have led to the adoption of many remedies.

 Fig. 32.
-The striped cucumber-beetle (greatly enlarged).
+The striped cucumber - beetle (greatly enlarged).

-Control-The best treatment for cucumber beetles consists of dusting the plants with a mixture of calcium arsenate 1 part and finely ground gypsum 19 parts.
+Control-The best treatment for cucumber (greatly enlarged). beetles consists of dusting the plants with a mixture of calcium arsenate 1 part and finely ground gypsum 19 parts.

+mixture of calcium arsenate 1 part and finely ground gypsum 19 parts.
 Gypsum does not go on well in a duster, consequently a shaker made from a friction-top can or pail is commonly used for applying it.
 Punching small holes in the bottom of such a pail and improvising a handle will transform a cheap container into an efficient shaker.
 A piece of burlap can also be used for a shaker by gathering the edges together in the hand.
 The application will have to be repeated after each rain and to keep new growth covered.